 I originally wrote and published this story on Medium in 2018.
-Now, two years later, I’m feeling 300% more confident and inspired because I started Jumble & Flow.
+Now, two years later (in 2020), I’m feeling 300% more confident and inspired because I started Jumble & Flow.
 But here’s how I felt beforehand …

 I’ve been writing other people’s stories for so long that I’ve forgotten how to tell my own.
 But I know I’ve got it in me.
 The story is still there, I just haven’t put it into words onscreen yet.
 Until now.